Kyakhta Russian–Chinese Pidgin

-Kyakhta Russian–Chinese Pidgin

-Kyakhta Russian-Chinese Pidgin was a contact language that developed in the Russian city of Kyakhta in the late 1700's.
+Kyakhta Russian–Chinese Pidgin was a contact language that developed in the Russian city of Kyakhta in the late 1700s.
 The language was developed by Chinese and Russian traders to allow communication between the two groups for trade and social purposes within the city and is noted to have been used for approximately 100 years.

 This pidgin was spoken primarily in the town of Kyakhta but was also documented in the Lower Amur region and in the town of Maimachin.
 It is also known as: Pis’mo iz Kiakhty, Siberian pidgin, Kyakhta pidgin, or the Maimachin speech.

 History

-Contributing Trade Relations
+Contributing trade relations

 The city of Kyakhta was officially founded in 1727 by the Russian government to allow small, private city-based trade between China and Russia.
 The city saw a dramatic increase in population and trade in 1757, when the Russian government abolished caravan-based trade between Russia, Mongolia and Peking (now Beijing) and wanted to enforce city-based trade locales.
-By 1772 Kyakhta was the one of the only legal cities where Russian-Chinese trade could be conducted, as a result the cities population was primarily Chinese and Russian traders.
+By 1772 Kyakhta was one of the only cities where legal Russian-Chinese trade could be conducted, as a result the cities population was primarily Chinese and Russian traders.

-Russian-Chinese Pidgin Formation
+Russian-Chinese pidgin formation

 In order to do business, Chinese traders were expected to have completed a standardized Russian language competency test before entering the city.
 As for Russian born traders, there was little need to learn Chinese, as trade deals were encouraged to be done in Russian.

 While the pidgin did ultimately form for trading purposes the language shifted over to non-trading social use on account from government policies enforcing Russian over any other language.
 From this, the pidgin was more commonly used by Chinese-traders than Russian locals.
 However, Russian locals were also noted to speak the pidgin, on account of maintaining social relations as well as city culture.

-Notable Historic Accounts
+Notable historic accounts

 Peter Simon Pallas was an academic who passed through Kyakhta in 1772 and made notes in his journals about a "broken" Russian being spoken and that doing business within the city often required a translator who could speak said "broken" Russian.

-Carl Ritter was a German based geographer who was noted to be passing through Kyakhta in 183X.
+Carl Ritter was a German based geographer who was noted to be passing through Kyakhta sometime in the 1830s.
 Ritter wrote that the Chinese merchants he encountered had phonetic peculiarities when pronouncing Russian words and described a unique dialect in the city.

 Sergej Cherepanov was a Russian academic who also made note of a probable Russian Pidgin being used in 1853.
 He remarked that Chinese traders were reliant on using Russian phrase books, hua ben’s (phrase books), to communicate trading needs and accounted for their unique speech patterns.
 Cherepanov also noted how Chinese-traders would try to "break" their spoken Russian with the use of this language by means of protesting trade-policies.
 Cherepanov also claimed that Russian-Chinese pidgin could have been used as early as 1703, however his accounts were noted to be ambiguous, lacking dates and viable evidence.